opea-project/GenAIEval/evals/evaluation/agent_eval/TAG-Bench/README.md

 ```bash
 bash run_grading.sh california_schools
 ```
+Here we use ragas `answer_correctness` metric to measure the performance.
+By default, we use `meta-llama/Meta-Llama-3.1-70B-Instruct` as the LLM judge.
+We use the vllm endpoint launched in the previous [section](#launch-your-sql-agent).

 3. Run the benchmark on all databases

 If you want to run all the 80 questions spanning all the 5 different databases, run the command below.
 ```bash
 bash run_all_databases.sh